argotorg/solidity-website/src/events/summit.md

 ## Registrations are open!

 Tickets for the Solidity Summit 2025 are free and given out on an application basis.
-Applications are [open]().
+Applications are [open](https://drive.argot.org/form/#/2/form/view/6Call76R1Nf3vsaQ2Mhv4VIHuHaT5z274Wz8N3ocQtw/).

-The Solidity Summit is focusing on an advanced audience and is not suitable for beginners who are just getting started with (Solidity) programming.
+The Solidity Summit focuses on an advanced audience and is not suitable for beginners who are just getting started with (Solidity) programming.

 ### Can't attend?